WTNLXTBL/WTNLXTBL/README.md

 # About me
  - Hi, I’m WTNLXTBL, a student from China
  - I’m interested in programming and I’m  learning programming with Github.
- - You can find on Telegram.
+ - You can find me on Telegram.
 link: t.me/WTNLXTBL

 <!---